svalinn/DAGMC/doc/usersguide/codes/openmc.rst

 This method for assigning materials is recommended for use with OpenMC as it provides a more verbose description of the material definition and purpose.

-This method of assignment also allows for straighforward model conversion to the UWUW workflow without material assignment modification, re-faceting, or re-sealing.
-To do this one can simply embed a PyNE material library in the original .h5m file at any point using ``uwuw_preproc``.
+This method of assignment also allows for straightforward model conversion to the UWUW workflow without material assignment modification, re-faceting, or re-sealing.
+To do this one can simply embed a PyNE material library in the original .h5m file at any point using `uwuw_preproc`.
 No modification to the material assignments is necessary, provided that materials with appropriate names and definitions are in the PyNE material library.
+After conversion to a UWUW format, the embedded PyNE material library will be used in place of the `materials.xml` file.

 **Note: material names must be unique in the materials.xml file for this style** **of material assignment to work properly.**

 Surface boundary conditions
 ----------------------------